Auste1989/metis_projects/Passion_Project/README.md

 #### Plan of Action
 1. Get the data using City of Chicago API and NOAA service (for weather) :thumbsup:
+  * Find the links between taxi ride dataset and weather dataset - *easy - date!* :thumbsup:
 2. Store the information in a postgreSQL database (on local machine and AWS) *(ran out of memory on the cloud)* :thumbsup:
 3. Do thorough analysis of the data :thumbsup:
 4. Take appropriate cleaning steps (including dummification): :thumbsup:
     * Calculate base rate including tolls :thumbsup:
-5. Find the links between taxi ride dataset and weather dataset - *easy - date!* :thumbsup:
-6. Do the train-test split (set aside test set) *no train-test split needed, set aside 2017 data* :thumbsup:
+5. Do the train-test split (set aside test set) *no train-test split needed, set aside 2017 data* :thumbsup:
-7. Difference the time series data
+6. Difference the time series data :thumbsup:
-8. Run Autocorrelation analysis to understand how many lags should be included as features
+7. Run Autocorrelation analysis to understand how many lags should be included as features :thumbsup:
-9. Try moving average technique
+8. Try moving average technique
-7. Scale the data before modelling (to avoid inflation of the importance of certain features)
+9. Scale the data before modelling (to avoid inflation of the importance of certain features)
-8. Run a CV search for the best model and parameters
+10. Run a CV search for the best model and parameters
-9. Get Cross-Validation scores for the best model
+11. Get Cross-Validation scores for the best model
-10. Examine the learning curve and train the model with more data, if needed
+12. Examine the learning curve and train the model with more data, if needed
-11. Test the model on the test dataset and assess the results
+13. Test the model on the test dataset and assess the results
-12. Write a helper function that would allow to easily convert addresses (based on postal codes) to lat-longs
+14. Write a helper function that would allow to easily convert addresses (based on postal codes) to lat-longs
-12. Summarize the findings
+15. Summarize the findings
-13. Build a Flask app
+16. Build a Flask app
-13. Build the presentation
+17. Build the presentation
-14. Practice, practice, practice
+18. Practice, practice, practice

+### Progress Notes
+2. I was able to create psql databases on AWS, but the moment I started trying to run any commands it gave me "Run Out of Memory" error.
+Therefore I decided to not waste much more time and do it on my local machine (I might have re-attempt doing it on AWS if my local machine starts failing).
+2. Initial dataset (full 2016 data was just short of 20 mln records).
+I created two tables in SQL, one for taxi rides and one for weather.
+When pulling it into jupyter notebook, I joined them on date creating one dataset.
+3. A lot of the records had missing location coordinates and quite some outliers where observed.
+Also, interestingly, rides paid for by credit card had a higher mean & median fare, due to longer distance or duration trips.
+This is likely attributable to trips taken by business men & women.
+This is merely an observation and doesn't play any role in my model.
+3. Visual time series analysis showed that weekday and time of the day has an impact on fares and taxi demand.
+4. During cleaning, I dropped NaN and zero values from distance, duration, fare and location columns as well as removed records with extreme miles / hour, fare / mile and fare / minute.
+The final number of records after cleaning was just over 12 mln (or 62% of the original dataset).
+4. Tolls were added to the base fare right in the beginning when querying the data from PSQL, since in Chicago taxi ride fares do not include tolls.
+5. I worked on only 2016 data for training the model and used 2017 Jan-Aug dataset as test set
+6. Dickey-Fuller test indicated that my time series data wasn't stationary (SHOCKER! :astonished:).
+This suggests that differencing is needed to remove the trend / pattern.
+A quick test showed that differencing once is an optimal solution (standard deviation is at the minimum after differencing once).
+7. Partial Autocorrelation plot indicated that in order to capture historical demand effects I should take 7 first lags, 96th lag and 672nd lag (corresponding to last 1h 45min, same time yesterday and same time a week ago).